limix/limix/doc/qtl.rst

     \mu_i = \mathbb E[y_i | \mathbf u].

+The role of the link function is to scale the domain of :math:`z_i`, which ranges from :math:`-\infty` to :math:`+infty`, to the redisual distrubution parameter :math:`\mu_i`.
+For example, the mean of a Bernoulli distribution is bounded within :math:`[0, 1]`, and therefore requires a link function to translate values of :math:`z_i` into values of :math:`\mu_i`.

-And the distribution of the outcome, conditioned on the random effects, is from the exponential family [Ef18]_ having mean :math:`\mu_i`:
+The distribution of the outcome, conditioned on the random effects, has to be one from the exponential family [Ef18]_ having mean :math:`\mu_i`:

 .. math::